Halo-halo

-Haluhalo is a popular cold dessert in the Philippines made with crushed ice, evaporated milk or coconut milk, and flavoring such as ube jam (ube halaya), sweetened kidney beans or garbanzo beans, coconut strips, sago, gulaman (agar), pinipig, boiled taro or soft yams in cubes, flan, slices or portions of fruit preserves, and other root crop preserves.
-The dessert is topped with a scoop of ube ice cream.
+Halo-halo is a popular cold dessert in the Philippines made with crushed ice, evaporated milk or sometimes coconut milk, and flavoring such as ube jam (ube halaya), sweetened kidney beans or garbanzo beans, coconut strips, sago, gulaman (agar), pinipig, boiled taro or soft yams in cubes, flan, slices or portions of fruit preserves, and other root crop preserves.
+The dessert is often topped with a scoop of ube ice cream and sometimes other fruit-based ice cream flavors like melon or coconut, though it is just as likely to go without ice cream as well.
 It is usually prepared in a tall clear glass and served with a long spoon.
-Haluhalo is considered to be the unofficial national dessert of the Philippines.
+Halo-halo is considered to be the unofficial national dessert of the Philippines.

+Name

-Haluhalo is more commonly spelled as "halo-halo", which literally means "mix-mix" in English.
-Haluhalo is the official spelling in the Commission on the Filipino Language's dictionary.
-The word is an adjective meaning "mixed [together]" in Filipino.
-It is a reduplication of the Filipino verb halo, which means "to mix".
+Halo-halo is often literally translated as "mix-mix" in English.
+The word, which does not necessarily refer to the dessert, is an adjective properly meaning "mixed [together]" in Filipino.
+It is a reduplication of the Filipino verb halò, which means "to mix".

+Halúhalò is the prescribed spelling of the word in the Commission on the Filipino Language's official dictionary.

 History

-The origin of haluhalo is traced to the pre-war Japanese Filipinos and the Japanese kakigōri class of desserts.
-One of the earliest versions of haluhalo was a dessert known locally as monggo con hielo (derived from the Spanish Filipino dessert maíz con hielo) or mongo-ya, which consisted of only mung beans (Tagalog: monggo or munggo, used in place of red azuki beans from Japan), boiled and cooked in syrup (minatamis na monggo), served on top of crushed ice with milk and sugar.
+The origin of halo-halo is traced to the pre-war Japanese Filipinos and the Japanese kakigōri class of desserts.
+One of the earliest versions of halo-halo was a dessert known locally as monggo con hielo (derived from the Spanish Filipino dessert maíz con hielo) or mongo-ya, which consisted of only mung beans (Tagalog: monggo or munggo, used in place of red azuki beans from Japan), boiled and cooked in syrup (minatamis na monggo), served on top of crushed ice with milk and sugar.

-Over time, more native ingredients were added, resulting in the creation and development of the modern haluhalo.
-One difference between haluhalo and its Japanese ancestor is the placement of ingredients mainly under the ice instead of on top of it.
+Over time, more native ingredients were added, resulting in the creation and development of the modern halo-halo.
+One difference between halo-halo and its Japanese ancestor is the placement of ingredients mainly under the ice instead of on top of it.
 The original monggo con hielo can still be found today, with similar variations using sweet corn (mais con hielo) or saba bananas (saba con hielo).

-Some authors specifically attribute haluhalo to the 1920s or 1930s Japanese migrants in the Quinta Market of Quiapo, Manila, due to its proximity to the Insular Ice Plant, Quiapo's main ice supply.
+Some authors specifically attribute halo-halo to the 1920s or 1930s Japanese migrants in the Quinta Market of Quiapo, Manila, due to its proximity to the Insular Ice Plant, Quiapo's main ice supply.
 The Insular Ice Plant was built in 1902 by the Americans, which became the ice supplier for the Philippines.
 Although the ice plant was built, it was not the first introduction of ice to the Philippines.
 In the mid-19th century, the United States exported ice from Wenham Lake to different countries, including India, Australia, and the Philippines.